Consultations are by appointment only. Please call the receptionist at 907-561-9444.

 We attempt to see sick and urgent cases the same day when possible, otherwise you will be offered the first available appointment.
 We assure you that you will be seen as soon as possible.

 If you are unable to keep an appointment, please notify reception at least 24 hours in advance, as someone else will be able to use your appointment.
 Please remember that an appointment is for one person only.
-If two people want to be seen together you should book two appointments.
+If two people want to be seen together you should book two back-to-back appointment times.

 Get the Most Out of Your Appointment

-To get the most out of your appointment keep a notebook.
+To get the most out of your appointment, we recommend keep a notebook.
 This will make it easier to report any changes you’ve noted, when the changes occurred, what you did and if it worked.
 The more precise your observations, the more helpful they’ll be to your health care provider.

 Prepare a list of questions in advance.
 Spend some time brainstorming a list of questions.
 Write them down, leaving spaces for the answers.